-The utility of a non smoker is normalised to zero up to the disutility linked to passive smoking when the partner smokes.
+The utility of a non smoker is normalized to zero up to the disutility linked to passive smoking when the partner smokes.
 It is thus equal to:

-$-ra_j$ ,
+$-ra_j$,

 where r is a positive parameter quantifying the disutility imposed by a smoking partner on a non smoker.
+It is important to highlight that positive values of s, p and r may be motivated by consumption externalities, altruism or learning.

-The utility from smoking of a single is simply $f_i$ , while her utility from non smoking is normalised to zero.
-Using the dummy variable $D_i$ taking value one if the individual lives with a partner and zero otherwise, we can write the utility from smoking in a more general form as:
+The utility from smoking of a single is simply f_i , while her utility from non smoking is normalized to zero.
+Using the dummy variable D_i taking value one if the individual lives with a partner and zero otherwise, we can write the utility from smoking in a more general form as:

-$$f_i + sa_j D_i - p(1 - a_j) D_i.$$
+$$f_i + sa_j D_i - p(1 - a_j) D_i$$